jacoobwang/vino/README.md

 ## Installation

-1,Now you can download from this github respository,use git clone https://github.com/jacoobwang/vino.git or click button download zip.ether is ok.
+1,Now you can download from this github respository,use git clone https://github.com/jacoobwang/vino.git or click button download zip.either is ok.

 2,When you finished download,you should use composer install some php packages that you can find it in the file ---- composer.json.